 Located just 20-minutes from South Padre is the Laguna Atascosa National Wildlife Refuge.
 This 45,000 acre preserve has more than 400 species of birds, more than any other national refuge.
 You can also find some endangered species here including the ocelot and jaguarundi.
 Entrance fees are $3.00 per vehicle.

 Beyond the Top Five

 Of course, your options of things to see and do aren’t just limited to these five.
-There are sunset cruises, fireworks on weekends during the summer, ATV tours, skydiving, snorkeling, and side trips to nearby locales such as the Port Isabel Lighthouse.
+There are sunset cruises, fireworks on weekends during the

 I was also pleasantly surprised at the dining options on the island.
 For breakfast, we enjoyed the food at Yummies and also tried (for the first time) grapefruit pie, made with sweet Texas Ruby Red grapefruit, strawberry gelatin, graham crackers, and whipped cream.
 I was told that the owner’s mother can’t make these fast enough in season.